 Because I wanted to avoid grading 'papers' for as long as possible today...and I already had the template made anyway, I updated my museum room to highlight Women's History Month.
 As always, this is just a starting point for discussions.
 I had to leave out as many things as I included.

 Take a look and let me know what you think.

 In spite of my best efforts, all of these weather-related changes to our schedule means that I've ended up with some students who have fallen behind and others who are in need of enrichment.
 For those that fall into the second group, I put together this Black History Month Museum Slide.
 I tried to capture main ideas and key people I want my students to know about by the end of the year, but this is only a starting point for our discussions.
 There are loads of additional topics we will analyze throughout the year.
 And as always, free to make a copy and adapt it for your own needs.

-My name is Angela Hamblen.
-I work full-time as an educator at Bullitt Central High School in suburban Kentucky where I teach AP US History and AP US Government & Politics.
+My name is Angela Zorn.
+I work full-time as an educator at Bullitt Central High School in suburban Kentucky where I teach US History.
 In addition, I provide training & consulting services throughout the United States.

 I love sharing my lesson creations with other teachers on Facebook, Twitter, and my website.
 It brings me so much joy pass on all that I have learned from others over the years.